 I pretty much taught myself how to build with wood and still learning techniques.
-From working in the boating industry I watched others working on the wood boats and just figuring things out.
+From working in the boating industry I watched others working on the wooden boats and just figuring things out.
 I like to watch home channels as well which gives me ideas.

 Since when are you working with pallets?
 Why do you choose to work with wooden pallets?

 About 3 or 4 years ago I saw something on Facebook about how a guy made something from pallets.
-Since money was tight at that time buying wood was not in the budget so I though well if he can do things out of pallets so can I. little did I know pallets are hard to come by.
+Since money was tight at that time buying wood was not in the budget so I thought well if he can do things out of pallets so can I. little did I know pallets are hard to come by.
 The grocery stores will not part with them.
 I always asked before just taking them and was told its actually stealing if caught taking from grocery stores.
-Finally found a place that gives them to me and my kids school lets me have there’s.
+Finally found a place that gives them to me and my kid’s school lets me have there’s.

 You suffer from Hemiplegic Migraines, how crafting help you to fight with this disease?

-Suffering from Hemiplegic Migraines crafting like I said keeps my mind straight and just relaxes me.
+Suffering from Hemiplegic Migraines crafting as I said keeps my mind straight and just relaxes me.
 When I’m crafting I go to my garage put some music on and I don’t think about what I can’t do anymore but what I can do with my hands and wood.
 I tell myself every Moring in the mirror “I Got This”.

 Have you had to change how you do woodworking projects to accommodate your health issues?

-There is times where if I feel tired or my head is starting to bother me I do need to put the tools down for a while.
+There are times where if I feel tired or my head is starting to bother me I do need to put the tools down for a while.
 When I do have an attack I lose my whole left side and would not want to lose a limb lol.

 What would you like to say to people who suffer like you from disease, what crafting could bring to them?

-Suffering from a life changing disease can be depressing but there is always something you can do, never give up.
+Suffering from a life-changing disease can be depressing but there is always something you can do, never give up.
 Crafting is something that brings my peace and independence again.
 So whatever you think you can’t do just try it and say “I Got This”.

 How would you describe your style?
 Are there any crafters/artists/designers that you particularly look up to?

 I really don’t have a style other than I do like the rustic worn look, I just build it.
 The funny thing my wife will show me a picture and ask do you think you can build this.
-Hello yes I can lol.
+Hello yes, I can lol.
 She is my biggest inspiration and yes is behind most of my designs.
 She has the idea and I put together.

 How is your workspace, how do you make it inspiring?

 I do all my work in my garage and yes it is a mess but it is my mess.
-I have a 3 car garage one side sits our 67 mustang the other side sits my utility trailer full of pallets and I have one section that houses my tools and projects.
-Love to have nice size workshop with all the latest tools but for now I use old sears brand saws and lots of harbor freight tools nothing exciting but does the job.
+I have a 3 car garage one side sits our 67 mustangs the other side sits my utility trailer full of pallets and I have one section that houses my tools and projects.
+Love to have nice size workshop with all the latest tools but for now, I use old sears brand saws and lots of harbor freight tools nothing exciting but does the job.
 My dream workshop is to have a shop that when you open the shutters you look over the beach and ocean, so I painted a mural on my garage wall that gives me the feeling lol.